HAIR REMOVAL

 -

-Hair removal becomes significantly more uncomfortable in later trimesters due to increased skin sensitivity, heightened blood circulation, and greater nerve sensitivity.
+Hair removal can become significantly more uncomfortable in later trimesters due to increased skin sensitivity, heightened blood circulation, and greater nerve response.

 -